 In a copy-cat car commercial by another automobile company, another handsome actor drives into the vast, beautiful day, pensive and alone in his expensive car.
 Because he is oh, so cool, he pauses to appreciate the flight of birds.
+And what is with the voice from Mars narrator?
 The theme of both commercials is the same.
 Rugged, handsome, and independent men – no women, pals, or puppies for these guys – only need their car and mommy nature.
 (Note to creative department: The flight of birdies is lovely but it is still a very silly ad).

 These commercials are oh, so uncool!